-"Is Article 5(2) of Directive 2004/113 ... compatible with Article 6(2) [EU] and, more specifically, with the principle of equal treatment?"
+"Is Article 5(2) of Directive 2004/113 [...] compatible with Article 6(2) [EU] and, more specifically, with the principle of equality and non-discrimination guaranteed by that provision?"

 The ECJ's considerations

 Description of the relevant legal framework

 - Fundamental rights as part of primary law: Art.
 6(2) of the Charter and related rules and principles; within this framework. - The legal context of Art.
 19(1) TFEU (legal basis of Directive 2004/113).